jessetane/registrar/readme.md

 * phishing resistance

 ## How
 [NaCl](http://nacl.cr.yp.to) for cryptos.
 Bring your own storage.
-I've put together a SQL backed implementation [here](https://github.com/jessetane/registrar-sql).
-It would be cool to add IndexedDB and leveldb implementations.
+I made a SQL implementation as an [example](https://github.com/jessetane/registrar-sql).
+It would be cool to try porting it for IndexedDB and levelup.

 ## Example